What is reteplase?

 How is reteplase given?

-Reteplase is injected into a vein through an IV.
+Reteplase is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Reteplase is usually given in two injections 30 minutes apart.

-This medication can cause you to have unusual results with certain medical tests.
-Tell any doctor who treats you that you have received reteplase.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using reteplase.

 Reteplase dosing information